 How to know if an electrical job actually made money

-Most small electrical contractors can tell you if a job "went okay."
+Most small contractors can tell you if a job "went okay."
 Fewer can prove it with numbers.
 That gap is expensive.
 You bid the next job based on memory, you steal from a good job to cover a bad one, and you never really know which customer or crew pattern is eating your margin.

 This isn't about accounting software or MBA-level finance.
 It's about three simple buckets on every job — labor, materials, and what's left — captured while the work is happening, not months later.

-Why most small ECs don't track costs
+Why most small shops don't track costs

 It takes discipline and a system.
 Paper time cards drift.
 Material receipts end up in the truck cupholder.
 Taxes, benefits, and tool costs rarely get counted consistently.
 So owners go by gut feeling — or by what's in the bank account.